Hydra9268/ZGESO/README.md

 * `1` = Major version and authored by Zygor
 * `4` = Minor version authored by Zygor, or when a substantial amount of improvements are made by the Community
 * `0` = Bug fix version and authored by Zygor
 * `96` = Community version.
-Values are based on the total number of Github commits and updates periodically.
+Periodic updates based on the total number of Github commits.

 ----